bpsdesigns/ai/content/terms/index.md

 authorbox: false
 images:
 - 'img/terms.png'
 description: Welcome to Artificial Insights!
-These terms and conditions outline the rules and regulations for the use of our website, located at artificialinsights.tech (the “Website”).
+Read our terms and conditions for using our website at artificialinsights.tech.
 ---

 Last Updated: 20 September 2024